Ackimixs/QT-cpp/README.md

 ### Desc
 project based on qt6 in c++, the theme of the game is a vertical scroller

-Enemies spawn every 3000ms and that time decrease with your score.
 Your score count increase everytime that you shoot on an enemies plane
-You loose live point when an enemies bullet's touch you or an enemy plane is below your screen
+You loose live point when an enemies bullet touch you or an enemy plane is below your screen

 ### How to play
 First of all clone that repo
-If you want to use the postgres database change the hidden.env file into .env and fill it
-If you want to use the file system to store leaderboard don't change anything
 You control you plane with the arrow (can change it in the params)
-You can change the difficulty in the params (beginning, medium, hard)
+You can change the difficulty in the params (beginning, medium, hard, impossible, are u ok, powerup)

 To install from scratch :
 install qt6.5 -> `sudo apt-get install qt6-base-dev qtchooser qmake6 qt6-base-dev-tools qt6-multimedia-dev`